hae98/RobotMotionPlanning/README.md

 # Robot Motion Planning
-Robot Motion Planning algorithms allow a robot to find a path from a source to a destination in a region that contains pre-defined obstacles.
+Robot Motion Planning algorithms allow robot to find a path from a source to a destination in a region that contains pre-defined obstacles.

 ## Open-Loop/Feedforward Planning
 Algorithms designed for robots that do not have sensors, but rather have access to a map of the environment or knowledge of the free workspace.
 Planning is a sequence of pre-computed steps.